 How you invest depends on what exactly you’re investing for.
-You might be investing money for a down payment on a house you intend to buy in six months.
-Maybe you’re investing to help your 14 year-old with her upcoming university tuition.
-You might want to invest money to live off when you retire in 30 years or so.
-Notice the biggest difference between these three goals?
+You might be investing money for a down payment on a house you intend to buy in 6 months.
+Maybe you’re investing to help your 14-year-old with her sooner-than-you-think university tuition.
+You might want to invest money to live off of when you retire in 30 years or so.
+Notice the biggest difference among these three goals?
 The time horizons.
 Your investing decisions will be considerably different based on when you’ll need your money.

-Also: If you don’t have an emergency fund set up or still owe high-interest debt, such as credit card debt, then you should focus on that before you start investing.
-An emergency fund should cover at least three to six months of living expenses if the unthinkable should happen, and should be stored somewhere where it isn’t touched.
+Also: if you don’t have an emergency fund set up or still owe high-interest debt, such as credit card debt, then you should focus on that before you start investing.
+An emergency fund should cover at least 3 to 6 months of living expenses if the unthinkable should happen and should be stored somewhere where it isn’t touched.

 What is your overall investment risk tolerance?

 Regardless of exactly when you need to access your investment, you may have a different risk tolerance than other investors.
 Risk tolerance is a term that simply means how much of your investment you can afford to lose.
-If your entire investment was abducted by aliens and your life wouldn’t be materially affected in any way, you have an incredibly high-risk tolerance.
+If your entire investment was abducted by aliens and your life wouldn’t be materially affected in any way, you have an incredibly high risk tolerance.
+(You are also very fortunate.
+Congrats.)
 If without the money you intend to invest you might have to file for personal bankruptcy, your risk tolerance is extremely low.